drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/03.profiles/docs.md

 #### [Profile management](03.profile-management)
 - Control access to profiles and their fields for your customers and administrative users.
-- Use the Field Permissions module to customize...
-- Add and edit profiles on behalf of customers.
+- Manage profiles on behalf of customers.
-- Profile view?
 - Learn options for importing and exporting profiles.

 #### [Code recipes](04.code-recipes)